irdest/irdest/emberweb/README.md

-# qaul.net Web GUI
+# qaul Web GUI

-The **web GUI** is the **HTML5 GUI** for qaul.net, which is qaul.net's default GUI.
+The **web GUI** is the **HTML5 GUI** for qaul, which is qaul's default GUI.

-For how to develop, build and test the web GUI [read the chapter in the contributors' guide](https://docs.qaul.net/contributors/technical/webgui/_intro.html).
+For how to develop, build and test the web GUI [read the chapter in the contributors' guide](https://docs.qaul.org/contributors/technical/webgui/_intro.html).

 ## Prequisites